yugabyte/yugabyte-db/docs/content/preview/explore/change-data-capture/using-yugabytedb-grpc-replication/cdc-get-started.md

 type: docs
 ---

-To stream data change events from YugabyteDB databases, you need to use YugabyteDB gRPC Connector.
-To deploy the connector, you install the connector archive, configure the connector, and start the connector by adding its configuration to Kafka Connect.
-You can download the connector from [GitHub releases](https://github.com/yugabyte/debezium-connector-yugabytedb/releases).
-The connector supports Kafka Connect version 2.x and later, and for YugabyteDB, it supports version 2.14 and later.
-For more connector configuration details and complete steps, refer to [YugabyteDB gRPC Connector](../debezium-connector-yugabytedb/).
+## Deploying the YugabyteDB gRPC Connector
+To stream data change events from YugabyteDB databases, follow these steps to deploy the YugabyteDB gRPC Connector:

+* Download the Connector: You can download the connector from the [GitHub releases](https://github.com/yugabyte/debezium-connector-yugabytedb/releases)
+* Install the Connector: Extract and install the connector archive in your Kafka Connect environment.
+* Configure the Connector: Modify the connector configuration to suit your specific requirements.
+* Start the Connector: Add the connector's configuration to Kafka Connect and start the connector.

+For more details on connector configuration and deployment steps, refer to the [YugabyteDB gRPC Connector documentation]((../debezium-connector-yugabytedb/)).

 ## Set up YugabyteDB for CDC